jyp/boon/README.md

   simplicity allows to quickly get up to speed with it.
 However, it lacks the main benefit of a true modal layer: text operators. (what vi people call a "language for text edition").
-Boon integrates basic god-mode functionality (bound to the C key).
+Boon integrates basic god-mode functionality for the C-c prefix map (bound to the C key).

 - Modal Mode http://retroj.net/modal-mode (Last updated in 2014)